Impress your kids and all the guests at your Halloween party with these spooky, delicious, and creative treats

 Deathly Chocolate Graveyard Cakes.
 We think this spooktastic dessert from Half Baked Harvest is genius.
 With gravestones made out of brownies and witch legs made out of rolled wafer cookies, decorating them is half the fun.

-Halloween Treats That Aren’t Too Sugary
+Easy Halloween Treats That Aren’t Too Sugary

 Mousse Made Easy.
 Looking for a kid-approved party dessert that won’t scare away adults?
 Like a light, fluffy piece of pumpkin pie without the crust, this pumpkin mousse from Super Healthy Kids uses only six simple ingredients.
 Prep it in advance and make the most of your time with guests.